James McCallum (cyclist)

-James McCallum (born 27 April 1979 in Uddingston/Bellshill, Glasgow) is a Scottish former racing cyclist who last rode for the NFTO Pro Cycling squad.
-He represented Scotland in the Team Pursuit, Points & Scratch Races at the 2002 Commonwealth Games in Manchester, and again in 2006 in Melbourne in the Scratch, Points & Road Races, winning a bronze medal in the Scratch race.
+James McCallum (born 27 April 1979) is a Scottish multi-discipline racing cyclist, directeur sportif and coach.
+The winner of the 2007 British National Circuit Race Championships, McCallum also represented Scotland at four Commonwealth Games between 2002 and 2014, winning a bronze medal in the scratch race at the 2006 Commonwealth Games in Australia.

+Career

-Until 2007, between racing and training, McCallum worked night shifts as a nurse.
-He is currently the Scottish Cycling Coordinator, combining the job with his racing and training, working to promote cycling in Scotland.
+Born in Bellshill, McCallum worked night shifts, as a nurse, between racing and training until 2007.
+He became the Scottish Cycling Coordinator that year, combining the job with his racing and training, working to promote cycling in Scotland.
 McCallum's grandfather was a cyclist before him, but McCallum dabbled in many sports before settling on cycling.
 At one point he was a gymnast.

-He recently joined the Champions in Schools project that helps to inspire Scotland's youth to follow a pathway to good health and sport.

-McCallum now runs his own coaching consultancy - Mach 10 training systems.
-Among the riders he has coached is British National Circuit Race Champion Eileen Roe.
+In 2011, McCallum joined the Champions in Schools project that helps to inspire Scotland's youth to follow a pathway to good health and sport, and set up his own coaching consultancy – Mach 10 Training Systems.
+Among the riders he has coached is two-time British National Circuit Race Championships winner Eileen Roe.